compomics/ms2pip/README.md

-PTMs (see further) are set as `ptm=X,Y,opt,Z` for each internal PTM where X is a string that represents the PTM, Y is the difference in Da associated with the PTM, opt is a required for compatibility with Omega, and Z is the amino acid that is modified by the PTM.
+PTMs (see further) are set as `ptm=X,Y,opt,Z` for each internal PTM where X is a string that represents the PTM, Y is the difference in Da associated with the PTM, opt is a required for compatibility with other CompOmics projects, and Z is the amino acid that is modified by the PTM.
 For N- and C-terminal modifications, Z should be `N-term` or `C-term`, respectively.

-### Getting predictions from a peptide file
+### PEPREC file
 To apply the pre-trained models you need to pass *only* a `<peptide file>` to `ms2pipC.py`.
 This file contains the peptide sequences for which you want to predict the b- and y-ion peak intensities.
 The file is space